 9 Easy Steps How To Recharge a Window Air Conditioner

-Before I share with you the basics of recharging a window air conditioner, make sure that your country has the necessary parts needed to tinker with the inner parts of an air conditioner since some places do not.
+Before I share with you the basics of recharging a window air conditioner, ensure that your country has the necessary parts to tinker with the inner parts of an air conditioner since some places do not.

 Now, here are the nine easy steps you can follow: